How does paracetamol work?

 What is paracetamol used for?

-At over-the-counter doses, paracetamol is commonly used to provide temporary relief of pain and discomfort associated with:
+Paracetamol purchased over-the-counter without a prescription is commonly used to provide temporary relief of pain and discomfort associated with:

 - Headaches (e.g. migraines, tension headaches)